 - 1 teaspoon packed brown sugar

-1. Preheat oven to 275*F. Line a baking sheet (or two) with tin foil and set aside.
+1. Preheat oven to 275°F. Line a baking sheet (or two) with tin foil or parchment paper (or silpats) and set aside.

-2. In a bowl add your cleaned and dried raw pumpkin seeds you've collected from your various pumpkin excursions :) Or you can just buy some raw ones at your local health food store ;)
+2. In a bowl add your cleaned and completely dried raw pumpkin seeds you've collected from your various pumpkin excursions :) Or you can just buy some raw ones at your local health food store ;) To thoroughly dry, after cleaning in warm water, I allow my pumpkin seeds from my pumpkin to dry over night on a clean tea towel in a single layer on my kitchen counter.
+Then I space them out on two sheet pans (baking sheets) and allow to dry another 8+ hours at room temperature.

-3. Mix in your oil, garlic, Worcestershire, paprika, cayenne, salt, brown sugar, and agave.
+3. Mix in your oil, clarified butter (or ghee) or coconut oil, garlic, Worcestershire, paprika, cayenne, salt, brown sugar, and agave or maple.
 Make sure your seeds are evenly coated with the salty sweet mix.

-4. Pour seed mixture onto your tin foil lined baking sheet(s) and spread out so that there is an even layer of seeds.
+4. Pour seed mixture onto your prepared baking sheet(s) and spread out so that there is an even layer of seeds.
 You don't really want them on top of each other if you can help it.
 They'll end up steaming if overcrowded in your pan- try and keep them as one layer so they'll roast easier.